SixSq/sixsq.github.io/blog/discover/_posts/2023-12-21-how-edge-computing-transforms-maritime-logistics.md

 ## Proactive Engine Insights

-Understanding the intricate dynamics of a ship's engine and its surrounding systems is fundamental to ensure a smooth and secure journey.
+Understanding the intricate dynamics of a ship's engine and its surrounding subsystems is fundamental to ensure a smooth and secure journey.
 Edge computing enables crews to take a proactive approach by supporting real-time monitoring and analysis of engine performance.
-By leveraging the power of algorithms, predictive intelligence and sensors, these systems can detect anomalies, variations, or potential failures in the engine and its associated components.
-This capability not only prevents accidents and breakdowns but also enhances overall operational efficiency.
+By leveraging the power of artificial intelligence and algorithms, the engine and its associated subsystems can be protected using anomaly detection and predictive analysis.
+This capability can prevent failures, accidents and breakdowns, therefore enhancing overall operational efficiency, while reducing operational costs.

 ## Towards a Greener Horizon